Stab-in-the-back myth: Background

+Importantly the Austro-Hungarian capitulation left Germany's southern frontier under threat of Allied invasion from Austria.
+Indeed, on 4 November the Allies decided to prepare an advance across the Alps by three armies towards Munich from Austrian territory within five weeks.

 After the last German offensive on the Western Front failed in 1918, Hindenburg and Ludendorff admitted that the war effort was doomed, and they pressed Kaiser Wilhelm II for an armistice to be negotiated, and for a rapid change to a civilian government in Germany.
 They began to take steps to deflect the blame for losing the war from themselves and the German Army to others.
 Ludendorff said to his staff on 1 October:

-I have asked His Excellency to now bring those circles to power which we have to thank for coming so far.
-We will therefore now bring those gentlemen into the ministries.
-They can now make the peace which has to be made.
-They can eat the broth which they have prepared for us!
+I have ... asked His Majesty to include in the government those circles who are largely responsible for things having developed as they have.
+We will now see these gentlemen move into the ministries.
+Let them be the ones to sign the peace treaty that must now be negotiated.
+Let them eat the soup that they have cooked for us!

-In this way, Ludendorff was setting up the republican politicians – many of them Socialists – who would be brought into the government, and would become the parties that negotiated the Armistice with the Allies, as the scapegoats to take the blame for losing the war, instead of himself and Hindenburg.
+In this way, Ludendorff was setting up the republican politicians – many of them Socialists – who would be brought into the government, and would become the parties that negotiated the armistice with the Allies, as the scapegoats to take the blame for losing the war, instead of himself and Hindenburg.
 Normally, during wartime an armistice is negotiated between the military commanders of the hostile forces, but Hindenburg and Ludendorff had instead handed this task to the new civilian government.
 The attitude of the military was "[T]he parties of the left have to take on the odium of this peace.
 The storm of anger will then turn against them," after which the military could step in again to ensure that things would once again be run "in the old way".

-On 5 October, the German Chancellor, Prince Maximilian of Baden, contacted American President Woodrow Wilson, indicating that Germany was willing to accept his Fourteen Points as a basis for discussions.
+On 5 October, the German Chancellor, Prince Maximilian of Baden, contacted U.S. President Woodrow Wilson, indicating that Germany was willing to accept his Fourteen Points as a basis for discussions.
 Wilson's response insisted that Germany institute parliamentary democracy, give up the territory it had gained to that point in the war, and significantly disarm, including giving up the German High Seas Fleet.
 On 26 October, Ludendorff was dismissed from his post by the Emperor and replaced by Lieutenant General Wilhelm Groener, who started to prepare the withdrawal and demobilisation of the army.